 Skip to contents

 To handle binary outcomes, we need to adjust the method for determining weights.
 This is because we don’t want to use the default mse() loss function, but instead we should to rely on using the negative log likelihood loss on the held-out data.
-To do this appropriately in the context of binary data, we use the determine_weights_for_binary_outcomes() function provided by nadir.
+To do this appropriately in the context of binary data, we want to make sure the loss function used is the determine_weights_for_binary_outcomes() function provided by nadir.
+We can do this either by setting outcome_type = 'binary' or by passing the function directly to super_learner() as the argument determine_super_learner_weights = determine_weights_for_binary_outcomes.

 data('Boston', package = 'MASS')